 Neither a party nor witnesses may discuss their own testimony or the testimony of others.
 If the rule has been invoked, the judge will place you under oath and explain the rule's meaning to you.
 From that point forward, until the case is over, you may not discuss any facts of the case with any person but for me.
 Only the lawyers in the case will be able to discuss the case with you.

 Even though the judge may not formally “place you under the rule” and explain it to you, do not assume that the rule has not been invoked.
 Always assume that you are under the rule unless I tell you otherwise.

-If you are my client, do not discuss the facts with any witness whom we have asked here on your behalf, and do not discuss the facts with any witness who may be appearing for the other side.
-If you are a witness and have been asked to appear, either by my client or by me, do not discuss the facts with my client.
+If you are my client, do not discuss the facts with any witness we have asked here on your behalf, and do not discuss the facts with any witness who may appear for the other side.
+If you witness and have been asked to appear, either by my client or by me, do not discuss the facts with my client.
 If you are a witness, and the lawyer on the other side asks to speak with you about the facts of this case, the best thing to do from my client’s point of view is to decline to speak with him or her unless I am there.